 Advances in AI have spurred a number of industries such as social media, retailers, stock traders and healthcare providers to begin rolling out AI-assisted products and services.
 Twitter and Facebook use AI to help moderate and filter content on their sites, including searching for troll accounts and pages.
 Target and Amazon, among other retailers, use AI to predict what customers will buy based upon past purchases.
 One early success that made headlines was when Target was able to predict a teen’s pregnancy before her father even knew using an algorithm that reviewed purchases against items known to be purchased by customers who were pregnant.

 Many stockbrokers use AI to manage and analyze data which helps them make decisions on when to buy and sell.
 And some of the most prominent hedge funds in the world have been using machine learning for algorithmic trading, reaping big returns for their investors.
 Healthcare providers use AI to help speed diagnosis and to suggest medications and treatment plans for patients.
-It’s clear that AI can help many industries, but one industry where it can drive significant efficiency improvement is with supply chains.
+It’s clear that AI can help many industries, but one industry where AI can drive significant efficiency improvement is with supply chains.

 How AI and Machine Learning (ML) Impact Supply Chain

 Though the supply chain industry, in general, has been slower to adopt new technologies as a whole, the logisticians and supply chain professionals that are using AI have found that it can save massive amounts of time and money.
 To date, its primary use has been for predictive and prescriptive purposes.
 Organizations are also using AI to power chatbots.
 A chatbot is a program that responds to verbal or written human input.
 When properly written, a chatbot can use data gathered from tags to respond to customer’s questions and requests.
 For example, a customer may send an email asking why a shipment is late.
 Taking company-generated tags as well as data from other sources it can determine that a bridge closure caused the shipment delay and relay that information to the customer.